Melanoma: What Women Need to Know About This Skin Cancer

 How to Spot Melanoma

 Melanomas are treatable when caught early, so it’s important to examine your skin on a regular basis.
-Sheu recommends the ABCDE process to spot suspicious changes in moles:
+The ABCDE process can help you spot suspicious changes in moles:

 - Asymmetry: Half the mole doesn’t match the other.

 - Border: The border of the mole is ragged or irregular.